1993 New York Mets season: Regular season

+Al Harazin, who took over the general manager duties after Frank Cashen retired and was the man who made all of the moves that changed the franchise's direction in the 1992 offseason, resigned his position in June of 1993 after ownership decided to separate the business operation of the team from the baseball operation; Harazin was offered the position of vice president of business operation but declined, stating that it would feel "awkward" and that it would be "in the best interest for all concerned" for him to resign after thirteen years working for the Mets.
+In July, the Mets hired Joe McIlvane to take over as general manager and executive vice president of baseball operations; he had previously worked with the team as a scout and assistant to Cashen before leaving to become general manager of the San Diego Padres, but had resigned earlier in the season after the team began selling off many of its star players (like the Mets, the Padres would also finish with more than 100 losses and end the season in last place in their division).

 Despite the poor record, some positives came from the Mets' lineup.
 Bonilla returned to the All-Star Game and hit a career high 34 home runs.
 Second baseman Jeff Kent, in his first full year as a starter, added 21 home runs with 80 RBI.
 Eddie Murray tallied 27 home runs, led the team with a .285 average, and recorded 100 RBI, the first time he had done that since he was with the Baltimore Orioles in 1985.
 1993 also saw the debut of Bobby Jones, a rookie who would become a frontline starter for the Mets in the coming years.